tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 8 Validating Test Implementations (normative)

-Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test `Implementation` is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.
+Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.

 For synthetic Test Validation Data that could be conflated with actual data, see [Guide to Marking and Identifying Synthetic and Modified Data](../synthetic/index.md)